 - a.
 Research, though still limited on the subject, reveals that students test better and retain knowledge better when working in-person. - b.
-You will develop important interpersonal skills that are in-demand for the 21st Century in academics and career alike. - c.
-You can build relationships with other students and instructors.
+In-person classes will help you to develop important interpersonal skills that are indemand for the 21st Century in academics and careers alike. - c.
+In-person classes will help you build relationships with other students and instructors.
 These people may become an important part of your academic and professional network. - d.
-You may experience technology issues (limited internet access, older computer, etc.) - e.
-It is easier to procrastinate and push due-dates when you are not accountable to an instructor face-to-face. - f.
+You may experience technological issues (limited internet access, computer/chrome book that doesn't work well with KVCC programs, etc.) - e.
+It is easier to procrastinate and push due dates when you are not accountable to an instructor face-to-face. - f.
 It is easy to get distracted online and at your residence.

-- 3. Reasons to take an online class: - a.
+3. Reasons to take an online class:

+- a.
 If you need the class this semester, and it is only offered online. - b.
 If the classes you need to take are offered at conflicting times. - c.
-If transportation is not readily available to you. - 4.
-Skills needed for success in an online class: - a.
-Highly organized - b.
-Strong time management skills - c.
-Self-disciplined and can resist the big distractions at home: phone, bed, fridge, streaming, gaming, etc. - d.
+If transportation is not readily available to you.

+4. Skills needed for success in an online class:

+- a.
+Highly organized

+- b.
+Strong time management skills

+- c.
+Self-disciplined and can resist the big distractions at home: phone, bed, fridge, streaming, gaming, etc.

+- d.
 Motivation